Southern Kenya's great parks, 100% safari

 Naivasha - Amboseli

-Last morning for a long transfer day between the rift valley region and the south of the country.
+Morning departure for a long transfer day between the rift valley region and the south of the country.
 You join the expressway in the town of Nakuru to reach Nairobi fairly quickly, which you bypass via the southern expressway.
 From there, it's on to the south of the country and the Amboseli reserve.
 The road is quite long and sometimes slowed down by the numerous trucks, but there's no other way to reach the south.
 Arrive in Amboseli mid-afternoon, with a view of Kilimanjaro if the weather is clear.
 Check-in at your lodge a few kilometers from the park.

 • Day 6